lruepke/FEM_lecture/sphinx/source/lecture1/example_3.rst

     \end{align}

-This equation only involves grid points that are part of the computational grid and equation :eq:`eq:flux_BC_implicit_formulation` can be incorporated into the matrix :math:`A` and the right-hand side $b$.
+This equation only involves grid points that are part of the computational grid and equation :eq:`eq:flux_BC_implicit_formulation` can be incorporated into the matrix :math:`A` and the right-hand side :math:`b`.

 Example: seafloor temperature variations
 ----------------------------------------